 - If you are allergic or if you need some medication, keep in mind that all jeep tours are on locations outside of urban areas.

 - Children under the age of 18 must be accompanied by a parent or guardian.

 - The excursions start/end from a previously agreed location in Bitola city (hotel, parking, etc.)

 - Proper clothing and footwear.
-In some locations there is a high grass, insects, snakes, etc., so if you plan short walks in nature, it is necessary to wear appropriate clothing.
+In some locations there is a high grass, insects and everything else that nature can offer.
+If you plan short walks in nature, it is necessary to wear appropriate clothing.

 - Sunglasses with UV filter

 - Sun Protection Cream (recommended above SPF 30)

 - Insect repellent

 - Snacks/Food/ beverages – The excursion does not include food and drinks.
 On some locations there is drinkable spring water, but there is no place where you can buy food.
 It is recommended that each participant carries with him sufficient amount of food for his daily needs.

 Food and beverages